r-call/git-style-guide/README.md

 # Introduction

-The initial draft of this is actually been created based on an excellent stackoverflow answer, (git branch naming best practices)[http://stackoverflow.com/a/6065944/171217].
+The initial draft of this is actually been created based on an excellent stackoverflow answer, [git branch naming best practices](http://stackoverflow.com/a/6065944/171217).

 # Naming